zhajianjun/ticho-boot/README.md

 - **ticho-starter-cache**
   Caching abstraction layer supporting hybrid strategies for local and distributed caching (e.g., Redis).
 - **ticho-starter-cloud**
-  Microservice core components integrating cloud-native capabilities like service discovery and configuration center.
+  The core components of microservices integrate components such as service discovery and configuration center.
 - **ticho-starter-email**
   Email service encapsulation with templated email sending support.
 - **ticho-starter-es**